RanzBiswa/benandjerrysapi/Readme.md

 2. GO APIs needs to be hosted.
 Either of two options mentioned below needs to be implemented.
     -  Either Go API server needs to be set up using the file "benandjerrysapi/bin/benandjerrysapi.exe" OR
-    -  Run the project/bin/benandjerrysapi.exe .
-Check the benandjerrysapi.cfg file for checking the ports.
+    -  Run the project benandjerrysapi/bin/benandjerrysapi.exe .
+Check the benandjerrysapi/bin/benandjerrysapi.cfg file for checking the ports.

 ### Installation Steps
 1. Open benandjerrysapi/swagger/swagger.yaml file in editor.swagger.io .